Gaulix3d/eventum-asgi/README.md

 app = Eventum()

-# This function defines a simple WebSocket connection handler to perform the handshake, later, the connection gets into a loop and waits for a client to send an event.
 @app.handshake_route('/')
 async def websocket_handler(connection: WSConnection):
     await connection.accept()

-# This function defines a simple event handler to handle the event sent by the client.
-All the events should be in the form of a json object in order for event handlers to proccess them.
-In this case an event might look like this:
-# {
-#     "event": "user_registered",
-#     "username": "user_1",
-#     "password": "password_1"
-# }
 @app.event('user_registered')
 async def message_handler(connection: WSConnection, event: dict):
     await connection.send_text(f"You said: {message}")